google/gsocguides/pages/mentor/19-selecting_students_and_mentors.md

 **Get outsider help.** Having a perspective from outside the "GSoC bubble" may help you see GSoC contributor proposals in a new light.
 Sometimes, even folks from outside your organization can provide useful review, especially if they have relevant technical expertise.

 **Use your mentors wisely.** The mentors are in the best position to select GSoC contributors and proposals for themselves.
 After all, it is they who will have to work with these GSoC contributors.
-Be careful, though, of mentors who may be less experienced in the ways that GSoC GSoC contributors and projects can go wrong.
+Be careful, though, of mentors who may be less experienced in the ways that GSoC contributors and projects can go wrong.
 A few well-chosen war stories can be helpful in this situation.

 **Interact with the GSoC contributors during the proposal period.** There should be no remaining questions by the time GSoC contributors are slotted.
 Finding out that a GSoC contributor will not interact, or cannot interact well, is absolutely crucial.